 Where is it?: 2.5 hours’ drive from Launceston, Tasmania

-Who it’s best for: High-end couples wanting exclusive wilderness luxury
+Who is it best for?: High-end couples wanting exclusive wilderness luxury

 Most romantic places to stay: Peppers Cradle Mountain Lodge, Eagles Nest Retreat

-Tasmania’s abundant wilderness is romantic in and of itself, as the “island state” is inherently more mountainous and features a number of dramatic peaks, mountain lakes and rocky cliff faces that form a fairly stark contrast to most of the Australian mainland.
-Cradle Mountain remains one of the most iconic of the state’s peaks, and its surrounding Cradle Mountain / Lake St. Clair National Park is draped in sections ancient rainforest and untouched bushland that makes for a wonderful combined backdrop for a secluded trip away.
+Tasmania’s abundant wilderness is romantic in and of itself, as the island state is inherently more mountainous and features a number of dramatic peaks, mountain lakes and rocky cliff faces that form a fairly stark contrast to most of the Australian mainland.

-Accommodation here is another locale that’s oriented around high-end relaxation and wellness treatments, with lodges located amongst the beautiful Tasmanian wilderness surrounds and alpine spas for beauty treatments and spa and massage therapies.
-These can be enjoyed at the indulgent Peppers Cradle Mountain Lodge – situated in the closest possible location to the border of the Cradle Mountain / Lake St Clair National Park and widely regarded as one of the country’s preeminent luxury hotel experiences.
+Accommodation here is another locale that’s oriented around high-end relaxation and wellness treatments, with lodges located amongst the beautiful Tasmanian wilderness and alpine spas for beauty treatments and massage therapies.
+These can be enjoyed at the indulgent Peppers Cradle Mountain Lodge situated in the closest possible location to the border of the National Park and widely regarded as one of the country’s preeminent luxury hotel experiences.

-The Lodge features a large number of cabins of varying accommodation levels (with the topmost being both incredibly pricey and nearly flawless), as well as its excellent Highland Restaurant replete with tavern-style seating along with high quality food and a social atmosphere for meeting other travellers over a drink.
-Eagles Nest Retreat is another gorgeous luxury option that overlooks Mount Roland and offers outside spas and luxuriously appointed rooms with open fires.
+The Lodge features a large number of cabins of varying accommodation levels (with the topmost being both incredibly pricey and nearly flawless), as well as its excellent Highland Restaurant replete with tavern-style seating, high-quality food and a social atmosphere for meeting other travellers over a drink.
+Eagles Nest Retreat is another gorgeous option that overlooks Mount Roland and offers outside spas and luxuriously appointed rooms with open fires.

-Where is it?: Kimberley region, far north-west WA
+Where is it?: Broome within the Kimberley region, far north-west WA

-Who it’s best for: Beach-lovers and adventurous couples who don’t expect massive shopping centres
+Who is it best for?: Beach-lovers and adventurous couples

 Most romantic places to stay: Cable Beach Club Resort & Spa, Pearle on Cable Beach

-The sunsets of this part of Western Australia take on an additional layer of beauty during the period from March to October when its famed “Staircase to the Moon” optical illusion comes into view; the glow reflects off the exposed tidal flats of the bay to form a figurative “staircase” into the evening sky.
-Ironically, the best spot to view this is not actually Cable Beach but Town Beach just outside Broome itself – and on nights of minimal cloud cover it’s a truly spectacular – and romantic – sight.
+The sunsets in this part of Western Australia take on an additional layer of beauty during the period from March to October when its famed ‘Staircase to the Moon’ optical illusion comes into view.
+The glow of the moon reflects off the exposed tidal flats of the bay to form a staircase illusion climbing into the evening sky.

 Add in the fact that the Kimberley region beckons as an endlessly appealing adventure destination beyond, and Broome and Cable Beach make for a wonderful winter getaway destination for those looking to escape the cold.